Elh-Ayoub/Forge/README.md

 # Contributing

-We welcome contributions from the community!
-If you'd like to contribute
+We welcome contributions!
+Feel free to submit issues and pull requests.

 # License
 Forge is released under the MIT `License`.
 See LICENSE for more information.

 # Contact
 If you have any questions, feel free to open an issue or contact me at `contact@aelhaddadi.com`